darwinia-network/crab-docs/docs/builders/interact/hardhat.md

 }
 ```

-## Hardhat Configuration File {: #hardhat-configuration-file }
+## Hardhat Configuration File

 Let's modify our Hardhat configuration file so we can compile and deploy this contract to Moonbase Alpha.

-If you have not yet done so, create a MetaMask Account, [connect to Moonbase Alpha](/tokens/connect/metamask/), and fund it through [Mission Control](/builders/get-started/moonbase/#get-tokens/).
+If you have not yet done so, create a MetaMask Account, [connect to Pangolin](/dvm-metamask.md), and fund it through [Mission Control](/builders/get-started/pangolin/#get-tokens/).
 We will use the private key of the account created to deploy the contract.

 We start by requiring the [ethers plugin](https://hardhat.org/plugins/nomiclabs-hardhat-ethers.html), which brings the [ethers.js](/builders/tools/eth-libraries/etherjs/) library that allows you to interact with the blockchain in a simple way.
 We can install `ethers` plugin by running: